See Also

 What of the future?

-- But as TEPCO continues to release treated radioactive water into the Pacific Ocean—part of its nearly US$150 billion effort to clean up the impacted region—flags like this one blessing the safety of fishermen can be found fluttering half-mast along the coast of Fukushima prefecture, symbolic perhaps of the unpredictable future facing many in the wake of the worst nuclear accident since Chernobyl.
-Sources: (CNN) (IAEA) (National Geographic) (UNSCEAR) (Environmental Science and Technology) (Living on Earth) (Fire and Disaster Management Agency)
+- As TEPCO continues discharging treated radioactive water into the Pacific Ocean and the region struggles to manage contaminated soil, communities face an uncertain future in the aftermath of the worst nuclear disaster since Chernobyl.
+Sources: (CNN) (IAEA) (National Geographic) (UNSCEAR) (Environmental Science and Technology) (Living on Earth) (Fire and Disaster Management Agency) (Independent)

 © Getty Images